We all have a responsibility to future life

-Faculty for a Future helps universities unlock their transformative potential to navigate the polycrisis through people-powered decision-making.
-We support university groups to run inclusive deliberative assemblies in universities, helping them become:
+We support university groups to run inclusive people's assemblies in universities, helping them become:

 Our story